Zeeeliu/fixed-size-queue-project/api-specification.md

 ## Endpoints

-The API provides four main endpoints for interacting with the Fixed Size Queue:
+The API provides five main endpoints for interacting with the Fixed Size Queue:

 1. **GET /queue**: Print the current state of the queue along with its size.
 2. **POST /queue/enqueue**: Adds an item to the back of the queue.